VictorAnizar/BackendJS/README.md

 ![Image text](images_documentation/modelsdirectory.png)

-If we see each file of this directory, we can see that all of them, follows a very similar arquitechture.
+If we see each file of this directory follows a very similar arquitechture.
 For example, lets talk about the `Mascota.js` file:

 ![Image text](images_documentation/mascotamodel.png)

-In the line 2, the only thing that we are doing is requiring the dependence "mongoose", this is because we need to define a "skeleton" of the entity, we are taking as base the Schema of the MongoDB model (line 6 to 17)
+In the line 2, the only thing that we are doing is requiring the "mongoose" dependence, this is because we need to define a "skeleton" of the entity, we are taking as base the Schema of the MongoDB model (line 6 to 17)

 With the lines 21-31, we are allowing to the end user to enter to these attributes whenever he want.
 This is by the use of the `publicData` function.